Skip to main content

 Belk Fulfillment CenterUnion310Closure

-The largest notice was filed by Belk Fulfillment Center at its Union facility, reporting 310 affected workers.
+The biggest impact was at Belk Fulfillment Center at its Union facility, reporting 310 affected workers.

 Trend & Outlook